jkomoros/boardgame/server/README.md

 * firebase.json
 * .gitignore
 13. Copy polymer.json to your own webapp.
 Modify it to add the game-src/mygame/boardgame-render-game-GAMENAME.html fragment.
+14. Copy config.json and modify the values as necessary.
-14. Create symlinks from the following items:
+15. Create symlinks from the following items:
 * src
 * config-src
 * index.html (note that you may want to copy this to put in your firebase id and analytics code)